ZKsync Era logoZKsync Era

 A diagram of the upgrades and governance

-Verifier: Verifies the zk proofs that were provided by the Validator.
-Can be changed by calling ExecuteUpgrade() on the AdminFacet from the Governor role.
+Verifier: Verifies the zk proofs that were provided by a Validator.
+Can be changed by calling executeUpgrade() on the AdminFacet from the STM.

 Permissions